Mood Indigo (film): Plot

 Colin has a very pleasant life: he is rich, he loves the food his cook makes (Nicolas), he loves his pianocktail (portmanteau of piano and cocktail, a word invented by Vian) and his friend Chick.

 One day while having lunch with Chick, Chick tells him that he met a girl named Alise with whom he has a common passion: the writer Jean-Sol Partre (a spoonerism of Jean-Paul Sartre who was Boris Vian's friend).
 Colin meets Chloe at a party Chick invited him to.
 They fall in love, marry, but Chloe becomes ill during their honeymoon.
-As time passes, Chloe's condition deteriorates while the relationship between Chick and Alise turns sour.
+As time passes, Chloe's condition deteriorates while the relationship between Chick and Alise turns sour due to Chick's continued devotion to Partre's works.
 Frustrated with their own deteriorating relationships, Colin and Alise sleep with each other, although they both come to regret it shortly after.

 The aesthetic of the film changes from colorful and whimsical to monochromatic and tragic as the film progresses.
 These effects are observed most acutely in Colin's home, which decays supernaturally, and his mouse, who reluctantly tolerates the house until he abandons Colin.

-Colin spends his fortune on treating Chloe, which causes him to passionately fire his cook and sell his pianocktail, and he slips into poverty as Chloe passes away.
+Colin spends his fortune on trying to find a cure for Chloe, which causes him to fire his cook and sell his pianocktail.
+He slips into poverty as Chloe's health declines.
 His friend Chick spends both his and Colin's money on anything that has to do with Partre, and Chick loses his job due to a Partre-related incident and is later killed when resisting law-enforcement officers.
 Alise tracks down Partre himself and kills him.
-Afterwards, Alise disappears.
-Colin, Nicolas, and his fiancé, Isis, hold a funeral for Chloe.
+Chloe passes away.
+Colin, Nicolas, and his fiancé, Isis, hold a funeral for her.
 Unable to bear the grief, Colin jumps into a river, sinking into the darkness.